stratum-mining/benchmarking-tool/docs/benchmarking-tool-overview.md

 **Analysis**:

 No blocks have been found by both SV1 and SV2 pools, so no particular comment for this benchmark.
-A more specific analysis on this comparison will be done in a future more specific benchmark done with asic miners.
+A more specific analysis on this comparison will be done in a future more specific benchmark done with ASIC miners.

 ### **_Bandwidth Usage - Mining Farm Level_**